-We make this payment to the beneficiary of the plan.
-If there is no beneficiary, we make the payment to you (as the policyowner) or to your estate.
+We make a one-time, lump-sum payment of the death benefit if the last annuitant dies before your policy matures.
+We make this payment to the beneficiary of the policy.
+If there is no beneficiary, we make the payment to you (as the policyholder) or to your estate.
+This payment will be made upon receipt by us of satisfactory proof of death.